 With this introductory article, you’ll be well on your way to starting your first gene-editing experiment.
 For a more in-depth look at how CRISPR gene editing works and considerations before you get started, including gRNA design, selection markers, and delivering CRISPR machinery into your cells, check out our related article “CRISPR Gene Editing: Considerations and Getting Started“.

 Go Simple First

-Until a few years ago, information and reagents reagents for CRISPR/Cas9 technology were scarce.
-Nowadays, there is an overwhelming amount of CRISPR information, publications, and reagents and trying to read, digest and implement all the latest on CRISPR technology may seem like an impossible task.
+Until a few years ago, information and reagents for CRISPR/Cas9 technology were scarce.
+Nowadays, there is an overwhelming amount of CRISPR information, publications, and reagents.
+Trying to read, digest, and implement all the latest on CRISPR technology may seem like an impossible task.